jimken123/soda/steps_versioned_docs/version-v0.16.0/Core/ConvertSizeUnits.md

 ---
 title: ConvertSizeUnits Step | Core SDK Documentation
 sidebar_label: ConvertSizeUnits
 description: Convert a string representing a data size to  a string representing the same size but with different units..
-Use this step to easily automate forensic and e-discovery workflows using Sequence.
+Use this step to easily automate forensic and e-discovery workflows using Phoenix.
 tags: [Step, Core]
 hide_title: true
 hide_table_of_contents: true